Tishleric/WindowGotchi/README.md

 # WindowGotchi

-A Python application for window management.
+A simple desktop virtual pet inspired by Tamagotchi.
+The prototype is written in Python using Tkinter for the UI.

 ## Setup